Skip to main content

 • Skipping Social Security paperwork: Counties commonly ask for SSA-1099 statements even when benefits are not taxed on the federal return.

-• Waiting for the tax bill to become urgent: September 1 comes fast, and some counties want all backup documents by then.
+• Waiting for the tax bill: September 1 comes fast, and some counties want all backup documents by then.

-• Applying after a sale or transfer: The Tax Commission FAQ warns that homeowner circuit breaker relief is generally not available in the year a property is transferred.
+• Applying after a sale or transfer: Homeowner circuit breaker relief is generally not available in the year a property is transferred.
+Ownership on January 1 matters.

-• Assuming one county works like another: Wasatch, Summit, Salt Lake, and Washington Counties already show how different local rules and posting dates can be.
+• Assuming one county works like another: Salt Lake, Summit, Utah, Wasatch, and Washington Counties show how different local rules and posting dates can be.

 Best options by need